 - Observational Verdict

-Causes to Import Google Takeout to Thunderbird
+Reasons to Import Google Takeout to Thunderbird

 - Thunderbird allows users to access their emails without internet connection making it convenient for offline usage.